- IoT-enabled security cameras can make retail environments more efficient, customer-friendly and most importantly, more secure and safe

 - By connecting smart cameras with other systems in IoT, safety processes can be fully automated

 Retailers around the globe are cautiously reopening their doors after facing perhaps the most challenging times in decades, while in some areas of the world the toughest times may still lie ahead.
 The short-term disruption caused by the COVID-19 pandemic is clear, but its impact on the future of retail operations is yet to be seen.
 This uncertainty is creating unseen challenges for retailers, who are looking to make smart investments in technology that will not become obsolete once health and safety guidelines and restrictions lift.
+Ultimately, retailers have had to be creative in finding ways to retain customers and keep them happy during these unprecedented times.

 Many retailers have concentrated on implementing technologies primarily to mitigate risk from the ongoing pandemic.
 However, investing in a new breed of smart surveillance cameras today enables retailers to design a sustainable system with robust application offerings for multiple types of scenarios, both during the pandemic and as operations begin to normalize.
 These cameras can be equipped and re-equipped flexibly with various video analytics applications and be repurposed at any time to fit the most pressing needs of a business.
 Many retail stores have found themselves in uncharted territory over the past few months and would have welcomed if there had been a way for their security cameras to help address these new challenges.
 The key is to invest into new technology today to have the flexibility when it’s needed the next time.